LeonGroene/ESRF_Files/README.md

 Executing a file can be done as followed:
 In [2]: exec(open('filepath/example1.py').read())

-If you are you download the file you can acces it with from the download folder by using:
+If you download the file you can acces it with from the download folder by using:
 In [3]: exec(open('Downloads/daxs_xes_EH2_cc_copper.py').read())